nystudio107/craft-twigpack/README.md

 # Twigpack plugin for Craft CMS 3.x

-Twigpack is the conduit between Twig and webpack, with manifest.json & webpack-dev-server HMR support
+Twigpack is a bridge between Twig and webpack, with manifest.json & webpack-dev-server HMR support

 ![Screenshot](resources/img/plugin-logo.png)